angularsen/roslyn-analyzers/README.md

 ## ObjectInitializer_AssignAll
 Gives diagnostic errors if not all members are assigned in an object initializer.
-This is particularly useful in cases such as mapping between DTO types and database entity types on a web server.
-One of the major benefits of using libraries like [AutoMapper](http://automapper.org/) is to ensure you don't forget to update the mappings when new properties are added or renamed.
-This analyzer helps you with exactly that and I can go back to good old object initializers that in my experience is simpler, faster to set up and probably a significant performance increase over AutoMapper.
+This is particularly useful in cases such as mapping between DTO types and database entity types on a web server, in that it ensures you don't forget to update the mapping when a new property is added or refactored.
+I previously used [AutoMapper](http://automapper.org/) to help with that, but now I can finally go back to good old object initializers that in my experience are simpler, faster to set up and probably a significant performance increase over mapping libraries.

 Nuget: [anjdreas.RoslynAnalyzers.ObjectInitializer_AssignAll](https://www.nuget.org/packages/anjdreas.RoslynAnalyzers.ObjectInitializer_AssignAll/)